Near-One/near-plugins/examples/pausable-examples/README.md

 # Example of using Pausable plugin
-Allow contracts to implement an emergency stop mechanism that can be triggered by an authorized account.
-Pauses can be used granularly to only limit certain features.
+Allows contracts to implement an emergency stop mechanism that can be triggered by an authorized account.
+Pauses can be used granular to only limit certain features.

 Contract example using Pausable plugin.
 Note that it requires the contract to be Ownable.